 Be wary of text messages

-Text messages are an easy target for mobile malware, so it's advisable for users not to send sensitive data such as credit card details or important private information by text.
+Text messages are an easy target for mobile malware, so avoid sending sensitive data such as credit card details or important private information by text.
+Equally, be cautious about text messages you receive.

 Check your browser for the lock symbol

-The lock icon in the browser's address bar indicates that you are on a secure and reputable connection.
-Check for this when entering personal data such as your address or payment information or sending emails from your mobile browser.
+The lock icon in the browser's address bar indicates that you are on a secure connection and that the website you are using has an up-to-date security certificate.
+Look out for this when entering personal data such as your address or payment information or sending emails from your mobile browser.

 Ensure your apps are from reputable sources